Debt Relief Canada – Discover government approved programs to get out of debt faster

 They’re licensed by the Office of the Superintendent of Bankruptcy, part of the federal government.

 A Licensed Insolvency Trustee is the only professional who can file a consumer proposal or bankruptcy for you.
-There are not other debt relief services that can file one on your behalf.
+No other debt relief services can file one on your behalf.

 See if you qualify for debt relief in Canada